AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 ## 2.4 Dataset
-CrowdHuman is A benchmark for detectin human in a crowd [4].
+CrowdHuman is a benchmark for detection human in a crowd [4].
 It has been created by Shuai Shao et al. in 2018.
 This benchmark includes some images which are not free.
 These particular images are protected with a special writing on it.
 This may distort the contour map and produce misleading results.
 To solve this problem, I have simply deleted the protected images.

 After cleaning the benchmark, only few images were kept.
 So, I was obliged to search for another dataset.